owenvoke/tcli-php/README.md

 `tcli latest:wwt` - This will get the latest torrents from WorldWideTorrents.
 `tcli latest:rarbg` - This will get the latest torrents from RARBG.
 `tcli latest:eztv` - This will get the latest torrents from EZTV.
+`tcli latest:limetorrents` - This will get the latest torrents from LimeTorrents.

 #### Searching Torrents
 `tcli search` - This will get the latest torrents from all available torrent sites.